Community and Open Space

 Paulson Center Community Facility

 Current Status: Construction of the Public Atrium is complete and the space is now open and available to the public.
-Construction of the space for a community facility tenant is underway.
+NYU is currently seeking an area nonprofit organization to lease the 750 square-foot ground floor space at the Paulson Center.

 Paulson Center North (Bleecker Street) Entry